-It forms a perfect backdrop,, and we have a history of putting on events in town - gigs in pubs during the festival, and a morris procession in town on the Saturday of the festival.
+It forms a perfect backdrop, and we have a history of putting on events in town through the year, and a morris procession in town on the Saturday of the festival.

 You shouldn't miss the chance to explore the magnificent Southwell Minster with its unique pepper-pot spires which dominate the town.

 “Rich in history, with wonderful acoustics and in a stunning location, Southwell Minster is one of the undiscovered jewels of the English countryside” Steve Knightley, Show of Hands